sealablab/dtf-tools/README.md

 ### Setup

 The tools are designed to work with the DTF Framework installed as a dependency.
-The `DTF-Ipython.sh` script will handle the setup automatically.
+The `dtf-ipython.sh` script will handle the setup automatically.

 ## Contributing